United Arab Emirates women's national cricket team: History

-Its international debut was at the 2007 ACC Women's Tournament in Malaysia.
+The UAE Women made their international debut at the 2007 ACC Women's Tournament in Malaysia.
 The team lost all three of its matches, and on debut against Bangladesh were bowled out for nine runs, in a match which took one hour to complete.
 The squad was said to consist of "mothers and daughters", and the captain, Natasha Cherriath, was 12 years old.
-The team's coach was Smitha Harikrishna who played One Day International (ODI) cricket for India, and another ex-India player, Pramila Bhatt, was involved in a pre-tournament training camp.
+The team's coach was Smitha Harikrishna who formerly played One Day International (ODI) cricket for India, and another ex-India player, Pramila Bhatt, was involved in a pre-tournament training camp.

 At the 2009 ACC Women's Twenty20 Championship, the UAE won their first international match, defeating Oman by 49 runs.
 The team also defeated Kuwait, finishing fourth in its six-team group, and defeated Iran in a play-off to finish 7th overall out of 12 teams.
 At the 2011 ACC Women's Twenty20 Championship, it placed 9th out of 10 teams and won two matches.
 At the 2013 ACC Women's Championship in Thailand, the team failed to win a single game, placing 10th out of 11 teams (above Kuwait).
 The UAE won both editions of the Gulf Cricket Council (GCC) Women's Twenty20 Championship held in Oman in 2014 and in Qatar in 2015.

 In June 2016, two teams from Australia's Women's Big Bash League (WBBL), the Sydney Sixers and the Sydney Thunder, toured UAE for a training camp.
 They played a Twenty20 exhibition match at the Sheikh Zayed Cricket Stadium in Dubai, and were joined by three UAE national team players (Natasha Michael, Chaya Mughal, and Esha Oza) who filled in for injured players.

 In April 2018, ICC granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between United Arab Emirates and any international side after 1 July 2018 will be a full WT20I.

 UAE was named in the 2021 ICC Women's T20 World Cup Asia Qualifier regional group alongside seven other teams.

 In May 2025, the ICC announced the United Arab Emirates as one of five women's sides to gain Women's One Day International (ODI) status.
 Netherlands, Papua New Guinea, Scotland and Thailand are the other four teams.